CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+When people want to colllaborate on a project at the same time they can put it on Github, to track changes, leave comments and create a whole new project.

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You copy code
 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+It copies to your local computer

 ## Question 11